The headline facts

 What is SERPS?

-SERPS or the State Earnings Related Pension Scheme first came into use in 1978 and changer to S2P in 2002.
+SERPS or the State Earnings Related Pension Scheme first came into use in 1978 and changed to S2P in 2002.
 It provided a boost to your state pension.
-Before the changes in 2016, the state pension had 2 tiers: A basic rate – the state pension – which everyone received and an added additional rate which was made up from SERPS (S2P after 2002) contributions for those who paid extra National Insurance contributions (NI).
+Before the changes in 2016, the state pension had 2 tiers: A basic rate – the state pension – which everyone received and an added additional rate made up from SERPS (S2P after 2002) contributions for those who paid extra National Insurance contributions (NI).

 Free pension information guide